qhool/heap/README.md

 # Min-Max Heap in erlang

-[Min-max heaps](https://en.wikipedia.org/wiki/Min-max_heap) allow either the largest _or_ the smallest element to be removed, whihc makes them great for double-ended priority queues.
+[Min-max heaps](https://en.wikipedia.org/wiki/Min-max_heap) allow either the largest _or_ the smallest element to be removed, which makes them great for double-ended priority queues.

 This implementation stores the heaps as trees of erlang tuples.
 It supports heaps where the top level is the smallest (min-max) or largest (max-min), as well as ordinary min-heaps and max-heaps.